Curry Todd

-Curry Todd is a Republican member of the Tennessee House of Representatives for the 95th District, encompassing part of Shelby County.
+Curry Todd was a Republican member of the Tennessee House of Representatives for the 95th District, encompassing part of Shelby County.

 Biography

 Curry Todd was born on December 31, 1947, in Juno, Tennessee.
 He is a graduate of the University of Memphis.

-He is a member of the National Rifle Association.
-He also serves as state chairman and is a member of the board of directors of the American Legislative Exchange Council (ALEC), a national association of legislators.
+He also served as state chairman and was a member of the board of directors of the American Legislative Exchange Council (ALEC), a national association of legislators.
 He worked as a police officer in Memphis.

 He is divorced with one child.
 He is a Baptist.

-In 2010, he compared pregnant illegal immigrants to reproducing rats, though he later apologized.
+In 2010, he compared pregnant illegal immigrants to reproducing rats.
+He later apologized.

 Arrest

-In October 2011, he was arrested with a DUI.
+In October 2011, Todd was arrested with a DUI.
 He apologized to Gov. Bill Haslam.
 A few days later, he resigned from his chairmanship of the State and Local Government Committee.
 Chip Forrester, the Chair of the Tennessee Democratic Party, called for his resignation.